Boiragimoth: Health Facilities

 Moreover, people can avail the emergency medical service just by dialing 108 from any network.
 There is also Assam Medical College and Hospital just 6 km away.

 Sports

-The Outdoor Stadium of Dibrugarh district is located at the heart of Boiragimoth.
+The Jalan Outdoor Stadium of Dibrugarh district is located at the heart of Boiragimoth.
 The residents takes the pleasure of either viewing or participating in various outdoor sports.
 Apart from sporting facilities, the locality has various Sports Clubs which have bought laurels to the region.

 Primarily, Navarupa Sangha is the best sporting club with various winning histories in sporting events in and around the state of Assam.

 Communication

 As it is a suburb it is well accessed by rail, road, river, and air.